bartekrutkowski/r-vmadm/README.md

 # Introduction

 The goal of this is to provide a fast, efficient utility to manage BSD jails.
-The CLI is designed to mirror SmartOS's vmadm and other ideas are borrowed from other Solaris zone utilities where applicable.
+The CLI is designed to mirror SmartOS's vmadm, and we borrow ideas from other Solaris zone utilities where applicable.

 ## Design

-Jails are described as JSON files.
+vmadm describes jails as JSON files.
 These files are compatible with vmadm's files but represent only a subset of the total options.

 Data lives in `/etc/jails`, being an index file and description file per zone.
-This mostly mimics the way zomeadm works on Solaris, but replaces xml+plaintext with json.
+We do this to mimic the way zomeadm works on Solaris but replaces xml+plaintext with JSON.

 Images are ZFS datasets that get cloned for a new jail, both living under a given prefix (that can be defined).
 ## installation

 1. Install rust (https://rustup.rs/)